 For example, one of the expectations you can set from the beginning is that both of you will always prepare questions and talking points ahead of time.

-[If you’re looking for software to help with this, you can check out Fellow.app]
+If you’re looking for a meeting management tool to help with one-on-one meetings, check out Fellow.app.

 3 Collaborate on a meeting agenda

 Having a shared document where both you and your direct report jot down notes and questions throughout the week is a great way to encourage them to come prepared to your meetings.

 “It’s rare that an amazing conversation springs forth when nobody has a plan for what to talk about,” says Julie Zhuo.

 Apart from coming up with questions for your employees, you should always encourage them to add their own.
 This is easier to do when you use a shared document [or a one-on-one meeting app] – instead of a Word document or an email thread to build your meeting agenda.